 - Any wheel cylinder or caliper is not securely mounted.

-- Loose or missing fasteners
+- Loose or missing fasteners are present.

 - Rotor/ drum damage is observed.

 - Wheel cylinder /caliper is sticking.

-Brake Stroke Measurement & Inspection
+Brake Stroke Measurement & Brake Adjustment

-The proper way to determine if the brakes are out of adjustment is to measure the at-rest and applied distance of the brake push rods as follows;
+The proper way to determine if the brakes require adjustment is to measure the at-rest and applied distance of the brake push rods as follows;

-10. Brake Inspection
+10. Brake Adjustment

-a.
+- a.
+For hydraulic drum brakes, Check brake adjustment at every inspection. - b.
 For S-cam or air disc brakes at every monthly inspection, brake chamber pushrod travel must be checked at all four wheel positions.
 PUSHROD TRAVEL MUST BE MEASURED AND RECORDED ON THE TD-30.

-Brake Inspection and Measurement Procedure:

-(Slack replacement or brake repair only)
+Brake Adjustment Procedure: (Slack replacement or brake repair only)